 Symmetric and Asymmetric Encryption

-In symmetric encryption, the same key is used for both encryption and decryption.
-The key remains secret and is shared between the parties involved in the communication.
+In symmetric encryption, the same key does both encryption and decryption.
+The key stays secret.
+The parties in the communication share it.

-In asymmetric encryption, two keys are used: a public key and a private key.
-The public key is shared openly, while the private key is kept secret.
-Data encrypted with the public key can only be decrypted with the private key, and vice versa.
+In asymmetric encryption, there are two keys.
+One is public, one is private.
+The public key is shared openly.
+The private key is kept secret.
+Data encrypted with the public key opens only with the private key.
+The reverse is also true.

 Useful examples